o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/six-point-lighting-tutorial.md

 Now that you have set up the six-point surface, you can use the new surface properties to apply custom lighting.
 You will make two types of lighting: directional lighting and image-based lighting (IBL). _Directional lighting_ is a light source that comes from a single direction. _IBL_ simulates omni-directional reflective, ambient-like, lighting from the environment around the entity.

 ### Add custom directional lighting
 As discussed earlier, you will make a light map that uses the lighting direction to determine which combination of the six sides to light up.
-Then, you will use the brightness with the texel's direction-respective lighting intensity to compute the overall lighting on that particular texel.
+Then, you will use the brightness with the texel's directional lighting intensity to compute the overall lighting on that particular texel.

 1. Open `SixPointLighting.azsli`.